What the Qatar crisis means for Hamas

 According to the United Nations, the unemployment rate in the strip hovers around 65% and one million people rely on food handouts from the UN's Palestinian refugee agency.

-"It's a very serious, dangerous and explosive situation," says Marwan Barghouti.
+"It's a very serious, dangerous and explosive situation," says Barghouti.
 "Qatar has been helping the Gazans by supplying them with electricity and fuel.
 Breaking ties would drastically affect the civilians.
 My worry is squeezing Hamas too much could lead to certain splits and allow certain radicalization."

 Ultimately, he says, this feud between the Gulf countries could have a negative effect on Palestinian ambitions for an independent state.